Ultimus Viewing Order for the Ultimate Guide to Watching Star Wars

 we are and doesn't require splitting Empire and Return apart (since they follow almost

-I've moved Jedi earlier.
+I've moved Jedi back to it's original spot.
 At some point I'll watch them in Ultimus Order with Jedi

 after the prequels instead of before, it'll be interesting to see if it makes much